 If the instrument fails to function completely, check first for power availability at the power outlet.
 The instrument fuse(s) located at the rear of the instrument should be checked next.
 Before removing fuse, DISCONNECT POWER CORD from outlet.
-The fuse and its holder are removed by rotating holder counter clockwise by one-quarter turn.
+The fuse and its holder are removed by lifting tab in fuse drawer that is located directly above the plug and pulling the drawer out of socket.

 Observe to see if the filament within the glass tube of fuse is intact.
-If not, replace with SAME TYPE AND RATING fuse, two of which are supplied in the Accessory Package.
+If not, replace with fuse referenced below, two of which are supplied in the Accessory Package.
 Before reconnecting power cord, check the instrument for obvious cause of the burnt fuse and make appropriate correction.